 Joshua Tree Women’s Trad Climbing Series

-Join me for a season-long women’s trad climbing series in Joshua Tree!
+Season-long women’s trad and crack climbing series in Joshua Tree!

 Are you a female climber in Southern California who wants learn to lead trad and climb cracks while building community with other women?
 Join me Winter — Spring 2026 for a season of mentorship and skill development.
 We’ll meet every other Sunday from late January through late March, for a total of five full days of climbing.
 Hone your crack climbing techniques, learn how to place cams and nuts, and start confidently leading in Joshua Tree with ongoing support!